 Feeling out of breath from anxiety can be normal.
 However, when you find yourself really anxious about the coronavirus during this time, try a few of these different breathing exercises to help keep you grounded.

 - Abdomen breathing which is breathing from your diaphragm.
 Sit in a comfortable chair and place one hand on your heart and one hand under your rib cage.
 Breathe through your nose and notice how your stomach and chest move during this time.
 Try doing this for 10 minutes.

 - Resonant breathing is when you lie down and close your eyes, gently breathing through your nose with your mouth closed for 6 seconds.
 Don’t try to breathe in too much, then exhale for 6 seconds, but make sure not to force it.
 This is another 10-minute exercise.

 5. Seek additional online or virtual help and support.

 There are many online options that you can look into.
 Very Well Mind has their top picks depending on what you are looking for.
 Their top picks include options for chat sessions, video conferencing options with Talkspace, Support for Teens, and quick consultations.
 Their site also includes the pros and cons of each option.
-If you are looking for options to speak to someone from your home, check out their site.
+If you are looking for opportunities to speak to someone from your home, you can check out their site.